 All forward-looking statements attributable to us, or persons acting on our behalf, are expressly qualified in their entirety by this cautionary statement.

 References to the "Company," "we," "us," "our" and words of similar import refer to USA Truck, Inc. and its subsidiary.

-USA Truck is a dry van truckload carrier transporting general commodities via our General Freight and Dedicated Freight service offerings.
+USA Truck is a dry van truckload carrier transporting general commodities via our General and Dedicated Freight divisions and our Trailer-on-Flat-Car rail intermodal service offerings.
 We transport commodities throughout the continental United States and into and out of portions of Canada.
 We also transport general commodities into and out of Mexico by allowing through-trailer service from our terminal in Laredo, Texas.
-Our Strategic Capacity Solutions operating segment provides customized transportation solutions using our technology and multiple modes of transportation including our assets and the assets of our partner carriers.
+Our Freight Brokerage division and our Container-on-Flat-Car rail intermodal service offerings provide customized transportation solutions using our technology and multiple modes of transportation including our assets and the assets of our partner carriers.

 This press release and related information will be available to interested parties at our web site, http://www.usa-truck.com under the "News Releases" tab of the "Investors" menu.